eegli/tinyparse/docs/reference/cli-arguments.md

 Remember that it's never a good idea to read secrets directly from flags.
 [Read them from a file instead](https://clig.dev/#arguments-and-flags).

+### Internal Validation

+Tinyparse guarantees that it will only work with a valid configration.

 ### Positional (Command) Arguments

 When given an array of strings, Tinyparse will collect all positional/command arguments on the `_` property.